CBR vs VBR: Choosing the Right Bitrate for Your Video

 What is constant quality (CQ)?

-In CQ mode, the encoder intelligently allocates the bitrate to maintain the specified quality level.
-The encoder allocates higher bitrates when the content contains complex scenes to maintain clarity and visual fidelity.
+In CQ mode, the encoder allocates the bitrate needed to maintain the specified quality level: higher bitrates for complex scenes to maintain clarity, and lower bitrates for simpler scenes, reducing file size while retaining acceptable quality.

 Aspect